mmistakes/jekyll-theme-hpstr/_posts/2015-04-06-integrals-in-scala.markdown

 mathjax: true
 ---

-I embraced functional programming through Scala starting with the great Marting Odersky's course in Coursera, following with the Reactive Programming course in Coursera (a second edition of which will start shortly and I really recommend you to sign up and follow it), and later on working with Play framework and Akka streams.
+I embraced functional programming through Scala starting with the great Marting Odersky's course on Coursera, following with the Reactive Programming course in Coursera (a second edition of which will start shortly and I really recommend you to sign up and follow it), and later on working with Play framework and Akka streams.

 I spent a few years programming in Java in a purely imperative way, and as soon as I could understand the functional approach, I realized it is a great way to focus on the essence of the problem, and it provides a more organic way to decompose reasoning and handling complexity.